 The wrong weighted blanket does nothing to ease the pain of fibromyalgia and restless leg syndrome!

 Don’t use the blanket if you’re pregnant or have other health concerns without consulting your doctor first.
 Heavier blankets may put unnecessary pressure on your body, so always seek medical advice first.

 A weighted blanket should be washed on a gentle cycle in cold water and air dried.
 This will remove any manufacturing residue and help the fabric absorb the weight of the pellets evenly.

 Also, note that bleach or harsh detergents can damage the fabric over time.
 Not only that, high heat can damage the fabric and cause the pellets to shift around inside the blanket.

 Weighted blankets are becoming more and more popular, and for good reason!
-People with fibromyalgia often struggle to get a good night’s sleep, but for people with Fibromyalgia weighted blanket can help.
-The heavy fabric helps to provide pressure to the body and mind, which can be soothing and calming.
-This in turn, can help to reduce pain and improve sleep quality.
+People with fibromyalgia often struggle to get a good night’s sleep, but for people with Fibromyalgia, a weighted blanket can help.
+The heavy fabric helps give a deep touch pressure to the human body and mind, which can be soothing and calming.
+This, in turn, can help to reduce pain and improve sleep quality.

 For more lifestyle and well-being advice, click through to our next article and see what else you can uncover!

 Last Updated on November 13, 2022 by Neurodadversity